Sweeter than Fiction: Composition

-"Sweeter than Fiction" is a "rock-tinged" bubblegum pop song that also contains influences of synthpop and new wave music.
-Critics have deemed the song reminiscent of 80's pop.
+"Sweeter than Fiction" is 3 minutes and 54 seconds long.
+It is a bubblegum pop, synth-pop, and electropop song that contains influences of 1980s pop, rock, and new wave.
 The song is musically and lyrically upbeat, with Swift singing from the point of view of a longtime friend or fan who has always believed in a performer's talents.
 "There you'll stand, ten feet tall", Swift sings in the chorus, "and I will say, 'I knew it all along.'"
 It was written by Swift along with Jack Antonoff and is in the key of B major for its verses, switching to D-flat major for its choruses and the bridge.
-With Swift's vocal range between the octaves of F♯3 and D♭5. has a tempo of 135 beats per minute and lasts three minutes and fifty-four seconds.
+The song features a vocal range of F♯3 to D♭5, and a tempo of 135 beats per minute.

 Critical reception

 The song was well received by critics.
 Entertainment Weekly praised Swift's approach to the subject matter - "The track ... is uplifting without being hokey and sweet without being cloying." - and described the song as "addictive".
 Rachel Mcrady of US Weekly felt "Sweeter than Fiction" possessed "all the makings of another hit" in Swift's career.
 MTV blogger Jenna Hally Rubenstein summarised "Sweeter than Fiction" as "a masterfully crafted pop song that should do a killer job of soundtracking any and all uplifting moments in One Chance."
 Carl Williott of Idolator called the song "pretty great", saying "it's a ... sweet song, but the confident synth-pop/New Wave stylings keep it from being an overly saccharine affair, resultingly in a surprisingly bold offering from Swift."
 Spin editor Larry Busacca gave a more mixed review.
 Though deriding the song for being "[not] the least bit groundbreaking", Busacca did admit the song was "too catchy and effortless-sounding to resist."
 In a retrospective review, music journalist Rob Sheffield of Rolling Stone called it a "warm-up for the synth-pop of 1989".
-In June 2022, Insider ranked "Sweeter than Fiction" as Swift's sixth best soundtrack song, calling it a "pivotal moment in Swiftian history" due to it being the first collaboration between Swift and Antonoff.
+In June 2022, Insider ranked "Sweeter than Fiction" as Swift's sixth-best soundtrack song, calling it a "pivotal moment in Swiftian history" due to it being the first collaboration between Swift and Antonoff.